hydra3333/Stay_Awake/z-re-implementation-into-C-hash-v6.md

     * If already running: attempt to bring existing window to foreground or show tray balloon.
 If not possible, show modal and exit.

 * **Main Window**:
-  * DPI-aware for maximum high quality image display fidelity
+  * DPI-aware for maximum high quality image display fidelity   .
   * Contains:
-    * Centered **image** (maximum size per global variable, initially 512 px; image is pre auto-sized to a square by **edge replication** (no solid-color padding) so it never need be stretched afterward)
+    * Centered **image** (maximum size per global variable, initially 512 px; image is pre auto-sized to a square by **edge replication** (no solid-color padding) so it never need be stretched afterward).
-    * Labels for: blurb, ETA, remaining time, cadence (frequency of gui countdown update, adjusts based on bands of time remaining, throttles when hidden, timer display snaps to neat boundaries when far from the deadline (calm UI))
+    * Labels for: blurb, ETA, remaining time, cadence (frequency of gui countdown update, adjusts based on bands of time remaining, throttles when hidden, timer display snaps to neat boundaries when far from the deadline (calm UI)).
-  * Window re-sized to cater for image size plus other labels and fields
+  * Window re-sized to cater for image size plus other labels and fields.
-  * User Resizing disabled (via `FormBorderStyle.FixedSingle`, `MaximizeBox=false`)
+  * User Resizing disabled (via `FormBorderStyle.FixedSingle`, `MaximizeBox=false`).

 * **Stay-Awake logic**:
-  * On ready: call `SetThreadExecutionState(ES_CONTINUOUS | ES_SYSTEM_REQUIRED)`
+  * On ready: call `SetThreadExecutionState(ES_CONTINUOUS | ES_SYSTEM_REQUIRED)`.
-  * On quit: call `SetThreadExecutionState(ES_CONTINUOUS)` to clear
+  * On quit: call `SetThreadExecutionState(ES_CONTINUOUS)` to clear.
-  * please check/confirm this is the case with the working python program as the example
+  * please check/confirm this is the case with the working python program as the example .

+* **`Fatal()` logic**:
+  * Explicitly, Fatal() must work pre-UI (using MessageBox.Show without depending on Form or NotifyIcon).
+  * This avoids confusion later (when deciding if mutex/CLI validation can call Fatal before UI exists).

+* **Single-instance flow**:
+  * This behaviour is conditional according to a global boolean variable in the program.
+  * This specification mentions “If already running bring the other instance forward”.
+  * For clarity, first already-running instance is the one being `brought forward` (gain focus) if possible and very easy; inter-process communication et al is specifically not desired; The later instance only signals then exits.

+* **NotifyIcon visibility timing**:
+  * the context menu may be created early, but `NotifyIcon.Visible = true` should only be set after the icon image is ready (to avoid flashing the default blank icon).
+This prevents confusion when coding step 1.4 vs 2.x.

 ---